CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/swerve/swerve-builder-api.rst

 * ``withSteerInertia()``
 * ``withDriveInertia()``

-For a full reference of the available functions, see the API documentation of ``SwerveModuelConstantsFactory``.
+For a full reference of the available functions, see the API documentation of ``SwerveModuleConstantsFactory`` (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/mechanisms/swerve/SwerveModuleConstantsFactory.html>`__).

 ``SwerveModuleConstantsFactory`` Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^